EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 <pre class="lang:c decode:true">$ git clone https://github.com/beagleboard/linux.git</pre>

-Go to the A linux directory and ensure that you have cloned the correct repo by executing the following command
+Go to the linux directory and ensure that you have cloned the correct repo by executing the following command

 <pre class="lang:c decode:true">$ cd linux
 $ git remote -v